-Speaker: Minister responsible for the Qulliq Energy Corporation, Mr. Simailak the proponent at the rated cost of diesel.
-The new rates would not be affected at the customer stage.
-Thank you, Mr. Speaker.
+Speaker: Minister responsible for the Qulliq Energy Corporation, Mr. Simailak.

 Hon.
 Craig Simailak: Thank you, Mr. Speaker.
-Under the Independent Power Producer Program, which is what this project would be under, there would not be an impact as there is an agreement; Qulliq Energy Corporation would be purchasing the power from
+Under the Independent Power Producer Program, which this project would be under, there wouldn't be an impact as, if there is an agreement, the Qulliq Energy Corporation would be purchasing the power from the proponent at the rated cost of diesel.
+The new rates wouldn't be affected at the customer stage.
+Thank you, Mr. Speaker.